mcurry/out-of-bounds-football/privacy.md

 ## Changes to This Policy

 We may update this privacy policy from time to time.
-Any changes will be posted on this page.
+Any changes will be posted on the website's privacy policy page.